 Most products feature logos of all their social media channels to suggest their presence on these channels but very few have a seamless way to allow users to engage with the brand on their social media handles.

 96% of users talking about brands on social media aren’t actively following those brands.
-That means if a product has been purchased through Instagram advertisement or via an Influencer post, buyers are most likely not engaging directly with the brands.
+That means if a product has been purchased through an Instagram advertisement or via an Influencer post, buyers are most likely not engaging directly with the brands.

 This is counterintuitive because users who engage with a brand on social media daily are more likely to make 2x as many purchases from that brand compared to someone who only engages with the brand only once a month.